GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 }
 ```

+We must notice that, as a result, the top-level `errors` entry will contain not only syntax, schema validation and logic errors (eg: not passing a field argument's name, requesting a non-existing field, or calling `_request` and the network is down respectively), but also "content validation" errors (eg: "you're not authorized to modify this post").

-Because there are no additional types added, the GraphQL schema will be leaner:
+Because there are no additional types added, the GraphQL schema will look leaner:

 ![GraphQL schema without payload object types for mutations](../../images/mutations-not-using-payload-object-types.png "GraphQL schema without payload object types for mutations")